How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Florida?

 Florida caps the maximum interest rate at 18% (18% for loans under $500,000; 25% for larger).
-Exceeding this limit may result in penalties: Criminal felony if over 25%; double interest civil penalty.
+Exceeding this limit may result in penalties: Forfeiture of double the interest (Fla.
+Stat.
+687.04); over 25% is a criminal misdemeanor, over 45% a third-degree felony (687.071).
 If no rate is specified, the default legal rate is 12%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Florida?